 #1 Create a Christmas Budget

-In order to escape the holidays without overspending, the first thing you need to do is set your frugal Christmas budget.
 If you are already operating with a budget in order to meet your financial goals, then budgeting for Christmas won’t be an immense task.
-However, if you are new to budgeting, you will probably want to set aside an hour or two to complete your Christmas budget.

 Why is a Christmas Budget Important?

 Setting a Christmas budget is the best way to ensure you celebrate a low-cost Christmas.
 Like with any budget, if you don’t have a plan for your Christmas money, you will likely come to the end of the holiday season wondering where it all went.
-Making a budget and tracking your Christmas expenses will help you stay on target and keep you from overspending.

 According to statistics, about 30% of people overspend on Christmas when they don’t have a budget – and they spend significantly more than those who do budget.

 Based on some stats, the average Christmas budget in the USA is set at about $1000.
-How much you choose to spend on the holidays, however, is completely up to you!
+How much you choose to spend on the holiday is completely up to you!
 You should set your Christmas budget to an amount that you are comfortable with…and can afford without going into credit card debt.

 How To Create a Christmas Budget